Canadian Impact: Where Is It Now and Where Can We Go?

 • A snapshot pamphlet with some key insights and recommendations.

-• A longer report that shares insights Canadian impact practitioners, a more in-depth review of the international practices we discovered, a set of recommendations for advancing the impact field in Canada, and an appendix featuring resources, tools, and programs.
+• A longer report that shares insights from Canadian impact practitioners, a more in-depth review of the international practices we discovered, a set of recommendations for advancing the impact field in Canada, and an appendix featuring resources, tools, and programs.

 Sue Biely